brucemack/microlink/README.md

 ## GSM CODEC

-I implemented my CODEC for the GSM 0610 Full Rate protocol [by following the specification here](https://www.etsi.org/deliver/etsi_en/300900_300999/300961/08.01.01_60/en_300961v080101p.pdf).
+I implemented my audio compression/decompression CODEC for the GSM 0610 Full Rate protocol [by following the specification here](https://www.etsi.org/deliver/etsi_en/300900_300999/300961/08.01.01_60/en_300961v080101p.pdf).
 The coding scheme is the so-called **Regular Pulse Excitation - Long Term prediction - Linear Predictive Coder**, generally referred to as "RPE-LTP."
-This code was developed as part of the modernization of the European mobile phone system in the late 1990s and is a good balance between efficiency, quality, and compactness.
+This standard was developed as part of the modernization of the European mobile phone system in the late 1990s and is a good balance between efficiency, quality, and compactness.

 The European Telecommunications Standards
 Institute (ETSI) publishes a comprehensive set of test vectors containing known audio streams (PCM) and the corresponding GSM encoding.
 I have used that test data to validate that my CODEC is 100% complaint.

+The smallest/cheapest microcontrollers lack hardware support for floating-point, so I built my CODEC using fixed point (Q15) math.
+This was my first major foray into fixed-point DSP.

 ## Regarding Audio Smoothness